 Best Practices for Giving Credit Cards to Children

 Allowing a child to use a credit card can be a good decision, but only when it rests on a foundation of personal finance education.
 Parents should consider opportunities to discuss how money is earned, spent and saved, even when their children are very young.
 Once children have demonstrated how to use small amounts of cash carefully, and parents feel that their children are ready to learn how to use credit responsibly, it may be time to acquire a credit or debit card in their name.

 At first, parents can maintain possession of the card, giving it to their children for occasional purchases that are agreed upon in advance.
 Parents can ask for receipt and monitor spending online to verify the card was only used for the intended purchases.
 After demonstrating their trustworthiness, parents can allow their children to carry the card with them, only using it with their expressed permission.

 Another idea is to link children’s credit card purchases to their personal funds.
 For example, a child could buy a toy or a candy bar, and the parent can deduct the cost of their purchase from their savings or allowance.
 This exercise can teach children the relationship between the charges they make and the necessity of paying for it.

 You may also want to show children your credit card statements and teach them how to make payments.
 Eventually, as children become adults and can qualify as primary account holders for their own credit card, like a student credit card, parents can still work with their children to reinforce responsible habits of credit use.

 Teaching children about money is a vital part of raising responsible adults.
 As you consider credit card options for your kids, consider also teaching them about credit scores and reports, including what’s actually in a credit report.
-(You can get two free credit scores, updated monthly, on Credit.com, and you can request your free annual credit reports at AnnualCreditReport.com.)
+(You can get two free credit scores, updated every 14 days, on Credit.com, and you can request your free annual credit reports at AnnualCreditReport.com.)

 More Money-Saving Reads: